TecXCTO/TecXMAAI/complete_cmd_guide.md

-To resolve this error, you must decide whether to save or discard your local changes to .gitignore and eci_samples.dvc before Git can pull the new updates.
+To resolve this error, you must decide whether to save or discard your local changes to .gitignore and samples.dvc before Git can pull the new updates.
-Option 1: Save your changes (Recommended)
+# Option 1: Save your changes (Recommended)
 Use this if you want to keep your local work.
 This "stashes" your changes, pulls the updates, and then reapplies your work on top. bash
 ```